 - Then type CMD in the box that opens.

 - Enable the ‘administrative privileges’ button.

-- Now use the elevated command prompt as you which.
+- Now use the elevated command prompt as you wish.

-Open elevated command prompt as a standard user in windows 10 and 8.
+Open the elevated command prompt as a standard user in windows 10 and 8.

 Press the Windows key + X key together.